Feature request #6558

 - Another nice feature would be a custom contextual menu for the output area.
 One menu action could be 'Enter selected', which would copy the selected text, paste it at the prompt and enter it (faster than drag/drop and click).

-#4 Updated by Larry Shaffer almost 5 years ago
+#4 Updated by Larry Shaffer about 5 years ago

 Another feature (for other devs and plugin authors) is to move the toolbar and input/output widgets into a single parent that can be instantiated via a PyQGIS call to iface (like maybe, iface.consoleWidget() ).
 This would allow the widget to be added to a dock window (as is done now), or embedded anywhere a custom app dev or plugin author wants.